delaneyj/grug/docs/guide/api-plugin.md

 ## Plugin Ordering

-A Vite plugin can additionally specify an `enforce` property (similar to webpack loaders) to adjust its application order.
+A grug plugin can additionally specify an `enforce` property (similar to webpack loaders) to adjust its application order.
 The value of `enforce` can be either `"pre"` or `"post"`.
 The resolved plugins will be in the following order:

 - Alias
 - User plugins with `enforce: 'pre'`
-- Vite core plugins
+- grug core plugins
 - User plugins without enforce value
-- Vite build plugins
+- grug build plugins
 - User plugins with `enforce: 'post'`
-- Vite post build plugins (minify, manifest, reporting)
+- grug post build plugins (minify, manifest, reporting)

 ## Conditional Application